 "We had a perfect storm of failures," Carmin Reiss, who was the chair of Mount Ida's board, said during a state Senate committee hearing.
 "Did we go out and announce, 'Hello interested students: We're teetering on the brink of insolvency.
 But come on in.'
 We didn't do that.
 We believed we had a plan."
 Reiss is named in the lawsuit and those comments are cited.

-A Moody's Investor Services analysis published in July found that 11 small U.S. colleges closed in 2017, up from five in 2015 but not as many as the 15 it projected for the year.
-However, the credit rating service forecasts small college closures to climb, with 15 per year in 2019 or 2020 as workforce needs become more prominent and students and their families become more sensitive to college costs.
+A Moody's Investor Service analysis published in July forecasts that small college closures will continue to climb, with 15 per year in 2019 or 2020 as workforce needs become more prominent and students and their families become more sensitive to college costs.